Published August 28, 2012 | Updated January 13, 2020

-The first step in dealing with this new economic reality is to adopt a corporate mindset that is focused on continuous improvement.
+The first step in an effective cash conservation strategy is to adopt a corporate mindset that is focused on continuous improvement.
 The only way to do more with less is to improve how you use what you already have.
 It’s an ongoing process of reengineering and reinvention that aggressively seeks to streamline and refine every system and procedure a business uses.

 In many cases, streamlining a business process to improve efficiency – and profitability – is simply a matter of reengineering how the process is actually executed.
 By redefining roles or reordering process steps, it is often possible to dramatically increase efficiency.
 What it takes is the motivation and patience to review all workflows, plus the knowledge and experience of how best to improve them.

 Sometimes, more dramatic changes are necessary.
-As technology continues to advance in all areas of our lives, new equipment can often be deployed to exponentially improve business operations.
-Regardless of what industry a company serves, new technology and equipment is frequently a powerful solution that increases efficiency and reduces cost.
-This is why businesses must be willing and prepared to make ongoing investments in equipment and infrastructure to stay both competitive and profitable.
+As technology continues to advance in all areas of our lives, new equipment can substantially improve business operations.
+Regardless of what industry a company serves, new technology and equipment can increase efficiency and reduce cost.
+This is why businesses must be prepared to make ongoing investments in equipment and infrastructure to stay competitive and profitable.

 But what if your budget is tight and you don’t have the cash to invest?
-That is a problem that many companies can solve by leasing the needed equipment instead of dipping into cash reserves or tapping a line of credit.
-Leasing equipment solves these problems – and more – very effectively.
+That is a problem that many companies can solve by financing the needed equipment instead of dipping into cash reserves or tapping a line of credit.

-First, leasing conserves cash.
-Leases typically don’t require an upfront payment and are separate from any existing line of credit.
-A business only begins paying on the lease when they start using the equipment and deriving benefits from it.
+Financing conserves cash.
+Financing typically doesn’t require an upfront payment, and it’s separate from any existing line of credit.
 This results in operational flexibility because cash is freed up so it can be used whenever and wherever it’s needed, instead of being tied up in equipment.

-The one thing that is certain is that the recent changes to the global business climate are permanent.
-It is a new reality: things will never be the same as they were before.
-Businesses have to adapt and adjust their processes and procedures to compete and succeed.
+In every economic climate, businesses have to adapt and adjust their processes and procedures to compete and succeed.
 Aside from process reengineering, the implementation of new equipment is often necessary to be able to do this effectively.
-And leasing this equipment, properly executed, can become a strategic advantage for businesses of any size.
+And financing this equipment can become a strategic advantage for businesses of any size.